Aviv-public/Aviv-Web-Technical-Test/BACKEND-README.md

 ## Back-end exercice

 ### Context
-We have create an API to handle listings.
+Your team has created the ListingAPI, that handles listings.
-Today we need to implement a **new feature to persist** price changes over the time for a listing.
+Today, you have picked a ticket in the Kanban and need to implement a **new feature** to persist price changes for a given listing over time.

 ### Structure

 The ListingAPI has a schema that is documented in the [schemas/listingapi.yaml](./schemas/listingapi.yaml) folder.

 Note that you can upload the YAML file to [ReDoc](https://redocly.github.io/redoc/) to read it comfortably.
+Your team also prepared a Postman collection to easily interact with the API.
-Otherwise, Postman collection is available on the [Schemas directory](./schemas/postman).
-You can import it directly and run API calls by choosing your environment (`Python Flask`, `C# .NET` or `Typescript Serverless`).
+It is available on the [Schemas directory](./schemas/postman).
+You can import it directly and run

 The Listing API exposes 4 endpoints :